jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 Note that the above definition assumes the big-endian qubit convention.

-In this way, we can build controlled versions of any gate, such as the controlled-controlled-NOT (CCX).
+In this way, we can build a controlled version of any gate.
+We can even make a controlled-controlled gate, such as the controlled-controlled-NOT (CCX).

 ### SWAP Gate